zotonic/zotonic/doc/ref/modules/mod_admin.rst

 show or hide on certain pages in the admin.
 To use this, create a ``_admin_features.category.tpl`` in your module.

-For instance, :ref:`mod_geomap` defines the following ``_admin_features.category.tpl`` to create an extra checkbox so that per category can be defined whether or not the geodata box should be shown::
+For instance, the module `mod_geomap` defines the following ``_admin_features.category.tpl`` to create an extra checkbox so that per category can be defined whether or not the geodata box should be shown::